Caroline Lebrec

 Current projects

-Caroline is currently developing a textbook series (co-author) that adapts the Common European Reference of Languages to the diversity of the francophone communities of Canada, including the indigenous francophone communities (Canadian Scholars’ Press 2023-2026).
-She is also working on developing an experiential learning course for undergraduate students interested in interacting with the diversity of the francophone communities in Canada.
+Caroline is currently developing a textbook series (La francophonie en action A1-A2-B1-B2) that adapts the Common European Reference of Languages to the diversity of the francophone communities of Canada, including the indigenous francophone communities (Canadian Scholars’ Press 2024-2027).
+She is also working on EDID experiential projects to enhance UBC inclusive teaching practices and to impact the local francophone communities.
+She is also currently interested in applying a critical lens to using ChatGPT in the classroom.

 Publications